 Explore one of Cape Town’s most iconic shorelines during a fun-filled Kayaking adventure.
-You may be lucky to come across a pod of dolphins or observe whales in season.
+You may be lucky to come across a pod of dolphins or to observe whales in season.

-Hiking in Hout Bay Mountains
+Hiking the Hout Bay Mountains

 This region is well known for its beautiful mountains that surround the Bay.
 It offers some great hikes like Chapmans Peak, Blackburn Ravine and Karbonkelberg.